McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 This theme defines the following partials :

-- *content*: the content page itself.
+- `content.html`: the content page itself.
 This can be overridden if you wan't to display page's meta data above or below the content.
-- *header*: the header of the content page (contains the breadcrumbs). _Not meant to be overwritten_
+- `header.html`: the header of the content page (contains the breadcrumbs). _Not meant to be overwritten_
-- *custom-header*: custom headers in page.
+- `custom-header.html`: custom headers in page.
 Meant to be overwritten when adding CSS imports.
 Don't forget to include `style` HTML tag directive in your file
-- *footer*: the footer of the content page (contains the arrows). _Not meant to be overwritten_
+- `footer.html`: the footer of the content page (contains the arrows). _Not meant to be overwritten_
-- *custom-footer*:  custom footer in page.
+- `custom-footer.html`:  custom footer in page.
 Meant to be overwritten when adding Javacript.
 Don't forget to include `javascript` HTML tag directive in your file
-- *favicon*: the favicon
+- `favicon.html`: the favicon
-- *logo*: the logo, on top left hand corner.
+- `logo.html`: the logo, on top left hand corner
-- *meta*: HTML meta tags, if you want to change default behavior
+- `meta.html`: HTML meta tags, if you want to change default behavior
-- *menu*: left menu. _Not meant to be overwritten_
+- `menu.html`: left menu. _Not meant to be overwritten_
-- *menu-pre*: side-wide configuration to prepend to menu items.
+- `menu-pre.html`: side-wide configuration to prepend to menu items.
 If you override this, it is your responsiblity to take the page's `pre` setting into account.
-- *menu-post*: side-wide configuration to append to menu items.
+- `menu-post.html`: side-wide configuration to append to menu items.
 If you override this, it is your responsiblity to take the page's `post` setting into account.
-- *menu-footer*: footer of the the left menu
+- `menu-footer.html`: footer of the the left menu
-- *search*: search box
+- `search.html`: search box. _Not meant to be overwritten_
-- *toc*: table of contents
+- `toc.html`: table of contents

 ## Change the logo